chaofan/csv_seed/README.md

 ...

 How to use?
-- gem 'csv_seed'
+1. gem install csv_seed
-- prepare your data. see test/dummy/db/seeds/**/*.csv
+2. prepare data. see test/dummy/db/seeds/*/*.csv
-- thor csv:seed --use folder (which are subfolders of 'db/seeds/')
+3. run command 'csv_seed import --from source'. for example, 'csv_seed import --from case001', the csv files of thdb/seeds/case001 should be imported.

-#### If using Rails 5, 'optional: true' should be add to belongs_to associations.
+##### If using Rails 5, 'optional: true' should be add to belongs_to associations.

 to be continued...